NinjaEagle/nyc-bathroom-locator-frontend/README.md

 Video Demo: https://youtu.be/7EaZ7jpVICQ
 Live Project: https://ninjaeagle.github.io/nyc-restroom-locator-frontend/
-  Click on the Home tab on top and wait for the filtered restrooms to load.
+Click on the Home tab on top to begin and check out the About page!

 ## Setup